aniket-chakraborty2001/Data_Science_Portfolio/README.md

 ---

-## Courses Learned in Data Science Carer
+## Courses Learned in Data Science Carrer
 * Python for Data Science
 * R for Data Science
 * Mathematics for Data Science